Bylka93/emoter/README.md

 Emote.py will start the basic command line interface.

-Emoter_trainer_wrapper.py offers a more advanced CLI for Emote, and is meant to be used to train and test Emote's database, but is not functional yet.
+Emoter_trainer_wrapper.py offers a more advanced CLI for Emote, and is meant to be used to train and test Emote's database, but is not fully functional yet.

 Run_emote.py starts Emote's app (Flask) and REST API.
 Go to localhost:8080/ in your browser to use the web interface.